timemod/umfpackr/README.md

 On Linux and other non-Windows system, the package employs library `libsuitesparse-dev`, which should be installed on the system.
 For Ubuntu you can use `sudo apt-get install libsuitesparse-dev` to install this package.

-On Windows, package `umfpackr` uses it own implementation of the SuiteSparse modules `UMFPACK` and `AMD`.
+On Windows, package `umfpackr` uses the source code of the SuiteSparse modules `UMFPACK` and `AMD`.
 This means that the METIS ordering method is not possible.

 ## Documentation